VirusLauncher/customizable-discordjs-pagination/README.md

 ## Optional Parameters
 ### Buttons
-buttons should be an Array of objects.
+buttons should be an array of objects.
-Default: An Empty Array( [] )
+Default: An Empty Array ( [] )

 | Parameter | Type | Details |
 | --- | --- | --- |